-The Emergency Control Organization (ECO) are the group of persons, appointed by the EPC, responsible for implementing the Emergency Response Procedures of this ERP.
+The ECO are the group of persons, appointed by the EPC, responsible for implementing the ERP.
 The ECO are required to give top priority to the safety of occupants and visitors of the facility during an emergency.
 Life safety will take precedence over asset protection during an emergency.